JohnnyBlocks/SteamDeck/index.md

 ---
 layout: home
+title: "JB's Resources and How To's to let you LEVEL-UP your Steam Deck.
 ---

+## Introduction

 I've been tired of the poor content or video content on '**How To**' do things on the [Steam Deck.](https://store.steampowered.com/steamdeck)

 This is my collection of resources.
 Hopefully this will help someone.
 I will add content as I add content to my deck.
-If the item is not a link it means it is a place holder for my draft ideas that have not yet been fully fleshed out or not yet written.

-### Content Suggestions, Discussions, and Requests
+## Content Suggestions, Discussions, and Requests

 Please suggest content and request changes via '**Issues**'